NyronW/WebCommandLine/README.md

     dotnet add package WebCommandLine

-Either commands, from Package Manager Console or .NET Core CLI, will download and install MediatR and all required dependencies.
+Either commands, from Package Manager Console or .NET Core CLI, will download and install WebCommandLine and all required dependencies.

 ### How do I get started?]